 9. Will this be an annual program and, if so, what will determine the date each year?

-Yes – this will be an annual event and will take place on the third Wednesday in April.
+Yes – this will be an annual event and will take place any day during the year.

 10. Will there be help available throughout the year or just on the “Day?”